mui/toolpad/docs/data/toolpad/data-binding.md

 ## Global scope variables

-Sometimes we might want to define our `custom variables` that could be used for `data binding` in order to do that we can use `EDIT PAGE MODULE` functionality that can be found in the `properties editor` on the right:
+Sometimes we might want to define our `custom variables` that could be used for `data binding` in order to do that we can use `EDIT PAGE MODULE` functionality that can be found in the `Inspector` on the right:

 ![Edit page module](/static/toolpad/data-binding-7.png)